Government framework endorses technology leader’s cloud capabilities and provides a recognised framework for public sector procurement

 Leveraging the latest compute and storage technologies, telent’s Infrastructure as a Service (IaaS) was also included in G-Cloud 10.
-Its recently available digital evidence management solution and Backup as a Service (BaaS) have been added to the listing for the first time.
+Its recently available Backup as a Service (BaaS) has been added to the listing for the first time.

 With an industry-leading reputation for technical innovation and a focus on critical national infrastructure, the endorsement will see telent’s cloud portfolio operate under the framework to showcase its services to help the public sector meet the challenges of digital transformation.
 The Home Office’s Emergency Services Network Assure service (ESN Assure) provided by telent, is among the projects supported by the services included in the G-Cloud 11 framework.
 The ESN Assure service is hosted on telent’s UK-based private cloud and will test the ESN for the Home Office.

 “We’re amid a major technological shift among public sector organisations as they embrace the latest digital trends to enhance their operations and look for support in finding the most secure, cost-effective solutions,” said Shani Latif, Sales Director at telent.
 “The inclusion on G-Cloud 11 is an endorsement of our capability and we are pleased to have been able to meet the stringent criteria for the latest iteration of this important framework.”